Pranjal2041/IITD-Utility/README.md

 # IITD-Utility

-Unofficial app to make all services related to IITD students at one place.
+Unofficial app to make all services related to IITD students available at one place.